ServiceStack/vitepress-docs/docs/simple-deployments-to-aws.md

 ---
-slug: simple-deployments-to-aws
+title: Deploy multiple ASP.NET Websites to AWS with WebDeploy
 ---

-### Deploying multiple ASP.NET Websites to AWS with WebDeploy

 We've [previously discussed](/deploy-multiple-sites-to-aws#why-deploy-multiple-sites-to-a-single-aws-instance) the cost and automation benefits of **deploying multiple websites to a single AWS instance** using [TeamCity and Octopus Deploy](/deploy-multiple-sites-to-aws) which is a great combination for managing production website deployments, taking advantage of the automation capabilities of TeamCity and the release management features of Octopus Deploy.